jkphl/shortbread/README.md

 ![Subsequent page load example](doc/shortbread_subsequent_load.png)

-Based on the cookie set on intial page load, your server should be able to detect subsequent visits and include the alternative HTML fragment.
-This one leverages the browser cache and simply
+Based on the cookie set during intial page load, your server should be able to detect subsequent visits and include the alternative HTML fragment.
+This one leverages the browser cache and **synchronously** loads both

-1. loads your JavaScript resources (this time without `async` and `defer`) and
+1. your JavaScript and
-2. loads your CSS resources (synchronously as well).
+2. CSS resources.

 ### Shortbread cookie